2021 Abu Dhabi Grand Prix: Removal of Michael Masi as race director

-On 19 March 2022 the FIA published their official report into the Abu Dhabi controversy.
-They noted that the safety car had not completed an additional lap before leaving the track as required by regulation 48.12.
+FIA official report into the Abu Dhabi controversy

+In March 2022, the FIA published their official report.
+The conclusions were as follows:

 The report noted that differing interpretations of Article 48.12 and/or 48.13 "likely contributed to some of the confusion surrounding the safety car unlapping procedure".
-It further noted that not all lapped cars had been allowed to unlap and that this had stemmed from human error, following from the process of identifying the lapped cars being a manual one, and promised the implementation of software to automate communication.
-The report also noted that the 2022 Formula 1 Sporting Regulations were updated to clarify that "all" and not "any" cars must be permitted to unlap themselves.
 The report concluded that Masi had acted in good faith and that there could be different interpretations of the rules.
-The findings also stated that the communication between the team principals of Mercedes and Red Bull with Masi during the final laps was inappropriate.
+The findings also stated that the communication between the team principals of Mercedes and Red Bull with Masi during the final laps was inappropriate, and recommended changes be made "in order to protect the Race Director from any pressure and allow him to take decisions peacefully".
 The report further confirmed that the 2021 Formula One World Championship results remained valid.
 Recommendations were made to clarify the safety car regulations and to clamp down on radio communications between the teams and race control.
-In addition, from the 2022 Australian Grand Prix, the FIA restricted drivers from driving alongside other cars at the restart following a safety car period, a tactic Verstappen had employed at this race.